Why does my car shake when idling?

 Many of these components are present in hybrid or electric vehicles, so you may also experience shaking when idling with a hybrid or EV.

-What to do if your car shakes when idling and when to see a mechanic
+What to do if your car shakes when idling and when to see a technician

 There are a few things that you can do yourself to try to stop the car from shaking when idling.

 First and foremost, look to see what indicator or warning lights are on the dash.
-This will be your first clue of whether or not you need to see a mechanic.
+This will be your first clue of whether or not you need to see a technician.

 Next, check your fuel cap and battery cables to see if they need to be tightened.